tweag/nickel/rfcs/007-bytecode-interpreter.md

 ## Proposal

+- 2 ASTs: one similar to the current but arena-allocated, and bytecode.
+The idea is to avoid too many lowering phases, and because we don't really have much transformations or optimizations to do on the AST.
 - Closure representation: although this looks simplistic, Peyton-Jones argues in STG-machine that copying the upvalues into the closure is actually one of the most efficient in practice (smarter strategies don't gain much time and can cost a lot of memory).
 So we should probably just do basic closure conversion.
-Not sure the Lua approach is really useful as a first shot, because as I understand it, you need to produce the upvalue move instruction when a scope ends.
+Not sure the Lua approach is really useful as a first shot, because as I understand it, you need to produce the upvalue move instruction when a scope ends, and it adds one indirection.
+Depends on the size of our values, I guess - Lua has "large values" thus tries to avoid undue copying.
 - Record representation: it's honestly a bit irrelevant, because it can evolve independently from the bytecode instructions and other representations.
     Maybe we should use persistent data structure?
 Still, there might be some specific stuff related to the recursive environment and the "lazyness" of the recursive environment.
 Maybe compile that in the same way as OCaml mutually recursive closures.
+    Should we have, as in JavaScript, a inline representation for small maps?
 - Array repr: todo.
 RPDS?
 - Stack elements repr (equality, deep_sequing, argument tracking and other specifities of Nickel).
 - Number of stacks?
 Registers?
 Probably one stack.
 Should we have a bunch of registers as in Lua?
-- Instruction set: the TVIX one looks like the more adapted to our case.
+- Instruction set: the Tvix one looks like the more adapted to our case.
 - Scope management: stack-allocate let-bindings locally, as in Tvix, but we need to clean them.
-Most probably, a cleaning is mandated when entering a thunk, as the environment is
+Most probably, a cleaning is mandated when entering a thunk, as this is equivalent to a tail call and the environment is discarded.

 ## Optimizations